ftrackhq/ftrack-connect/doc/developing/hooks/application_launch.rst

 The passed data variable, launch_data is a dictionary containing:

 command
-    This is the first arugment :py:class:`list` command that is passed to subprocess.Popen.
+    The first arugment passed to subprocess.Popen, containing a :py:class:`list` of the command should run.

 options
-    A dictionary with keyword arguments passed as arguments to subprocess.Popen.
+    A dictionary with keyword arguments passed to subprocess.Popen.

 application
     A dictionary containing information about the application that is being